Team building in the classroom: Which tools really work – from elementary school to secondary education

 5

-The Magic Wand – also known as "Magic Bamboo," "Magic Stick," or "Helium Stick" – is a small legend among cooperative games.
-Everyone places their index finger under a common aluminum rod.
-The task: to lower the rod together – without anyone losing contact.
+The magic stick—also known as "Magic Bamboo," "Magic Stick," or "Helium Stick"—is a small legend among cooperation games.
+Everyone places their index fingers under a shared aluminum rod.
+The task: to lower the rod together without anyone losing contact.

-The tricky part: as soon as someone is particularly careful, the rod rises instead of falling.
-The game playfully illustrates how groups fail – and what true coordination really means.
+The tricky part: as soon as someone is especially careful, the rod rises instead of going down.
+The game playfully demonstrates how groups fail—and what true coordination really means.

 Trains concentration, sensitivity, and self-organization